Breaking down key differences between investing in single-family vs. multifamily homes

 For those who are considering investing in real estate, it can be hard to pick between a single-family home and a multifamily property.
 There are a variety of nuances, advantages, and topics associated with choosing a single-family home or a multifamily property as a real estate investment.

-Some initial topics for the investor to consider include risk tolerance, ease of management, income needs, and down payments.
+Some initial topics for the investor to consider include risk tolerance, ease of management, income needs, down payments, and long-term goals.
 Both single-family homes and multifamily properties provide an excellent pathway to real estate investing.
 Before making the leap and purchasing a real estate investment, however, it’s important to understand the pros and cons associated with single-family homes and multifamily properties, so you know which form is right for you.

 While a multifamily property can often offer a higher return, a single-family home can be a great place for the budding real estate investor to start.
-This form of real estate investment can be defined as a free-standing residential structure maintained and used as a single dwelling.
+A single-family residence can be defined as a free-standing residential structure maintained and used as a single dwelling.
 The name is appropriate, as this type of investment only consists of one unit of housing.
 Generally, single-family homes are built on a lot that is larger than the structure, so there is often a front yard, backyard, and garage.

 The wealth of advantages associated with single-family homes and ease of entry make them a popular choice for beginners.
 Compared to multifamily properties, single-family homes offer a number of advantages, listed here:

 - A lower price of admission.
-Not only is there often more inventory and a lower purchase price associated with a single-family home compared to a multifamily property, but the down payments, insurance, and maintenance fees are often much lower as well.
-When purchasing a multifamily property, the investor will need to bring approximately 25 – 30 percent of the purchase price to the table in the form of down payment.
+Not only is there often more inventory and a lower purchase price associated with a single-family home compared to a multifamily property, but the down payments, insurance, maintenance fees, and property taxes are often much lower as well.
+When purchasing a multifamily property, the buyer will need to invest approximately 25 – 30 percent of the purchase price to the table in the form of down payment.
 In the case of a single-family home, however, it may only be necessary to bring 10 – 15 percent.
 It could even be possible to convert an existing primary residence into a single-family home investment property, by finding your perfect new home and moving.
 This could save tens of thousands in interest payments over the years.

 - Sweeter upside.
 As mentioned above, there is simply a larger amount of single-family homes that are available.
 More people want to buy single-family homes than multifamily properties, so the demand is higher and single-family homes therefore tend to appreciate faster than other forms of real estate investments.
 Most people who choose multifamily properties are looking for income over appreciation.
 Due to financing constraints, the pool of buyers that can afford a multifamily property is much smaller, which helps to maintain a relatively low level of demand.